Dodgers Spring Training

 Sections 106-124 are sold as Infield Box.

-Space on the outfield lawn is sold as Berm Seating.
+Space on the outfield grass is sold as Lawn-General Admission.

 Children 2-years old and under are not required to have a ticket.